-1.2 How to find us: the School
+1.2 How to find us: the Department

-The School of Modern Languages, Literatures and Cultures is located in the International Building, the main office is on the first floor.
-This can be found on the College campus map as International building.
+The Department of Languages, Literatures and Cultures is located in the International Building, just across the road from the Students' Union Building.

 1.3 Map of the Egham campus

 Please note, student parking is very limited and is not available if you live in Halls or within 1.5 miles of campus.
 If you do live more than 1.5 miles away or have a particular reason why you need to come to campus by car, you must apply for a parking permit.
 If you have a motorbike or scooter you must also register the vehicle with College.
 Find more information about the Parking Permit portal here.